 At this time of year, it was going to happen or Goochland’s playoff run was going to end.
 Yes, the Bulldogs’ defense is good enough to take over a game on its own, but for Goochland not to have at least one of those games in the playoffs where its offense dictated the flow of the game — it would have just felt odd.
 The Bulldogs came into Elkins with a bit of a chip on their shoulder after reading and hearing about East Rockingham’s explosiveness.
-They left with a 35-21 win showing they could match it and answer back with a power running game that was simply too much for the Eagles.
+They left with a 35-21 win in the Class 2A semifinals showing they could match it and answer back with a power running game that was simply too much for the Eagles.

 “During the course of the week we heard about how fast East Rock was and that they didn’t need the ball for a lot of the time because they score so quickly,” said Goochland coach Alex Fruth.
 “We kept looking at each other as coaches and just said ‘Well let’s do what we do.’
 We wanted to eat as much clock as we could and run the ball inside the tackles and just have faith in our defense.
 They’ll make some stops.
 We followed the script.”

 Goochland got smacked in the mouth out of the gate but took it well.
 East Rockingham got a 58-yard touchdown run from J’Wan Evans on the first play from scrimmage to make it 6-0.
 Then Goochland fumbled the ball at midfield and it seemed as though the Bulldogs were in a heap of trouble.
 But the defense forced a punt and then the offense found its methodical storied rhythm.

 “Getting scored on on the first play, that’s not what you expect,” Fruth said.
 “After that we kind of settled into a groove.
 It was good for us to all get punched in the face like that and come back and so go out there and do what we do.”